Tennessee

 - State and local government entities

-- Licensed insurance companies (a provision unique among state privacy laws)
+- Licensed insurance companies (unique to Tennessee among state privacy laws)

 - Nonprofit organizations